Royal Ascot lacks special feeling this year, says leading trainer Johnston - RFI

 London (AFP)

-Stripped of its immaculately-dressed crowd and with reduced prize money due to the coronavirus pandemic, it may be hard to feel "Royal Ascot is as special this year" record-breaking trainer Mark Johnston told AFP.
+Stripped of its immaculately-dressed crowd and with reduced prize money due to the coronavirus pandemic, it may be hard to feel "Royal Ascot is as special this year", record-breaking trainer Mark Johnston admits.

 The 60-year-old Scot has experienced the virus at close quarters, having suffered from it himself, being laid up for a fortnight and "completely out of it for five days".

-Johnston, who in 2018 became the most successful British trainer in terms of all-time winners, says Royal Ascot is going to have a strange feel about it when it gets underway on Tuesday.
+Johnston, who in 2018 became the most successful British trainer in terms of all-time winners, says Royal Ascot is going to have a strange feel about it when it gets underway behind closed doors on Tuesday.

-"It is hard to feel it is as special this year," he told AFP by phone.
+"It is hard to feel it is as special this year," he told AFP.

 "It is not the same.
 What makes Ascot special as a trainer is it is a world shop window.